SteveBenz/ProgressiveColonizationSystem/README.md

    5.  (complete) Release to CKAN
    6. Automate release preparation
 6. Advanced Progression - the ability to have extended missions on Duna
-   1. Create the resource gathering mechanic
+   1.  (complete) Create the resource gathering mechanic
        1.  (complete) Create a configurable part for storing Stuff
        2.  (complete) Create a KSP Resource for Tiered Stuff resource
        3.  (complete) Readjust the numbers